Fine-Tuning Llama 3: Enhancing Accuracy in Medical Q&A With LLMs

 Off-the-Shelf LLMs

-Open-source and freely available LLMs are amazing.
-Not only do they have impressive capabilities, but these LLMs can be very costly and time consuming to train.
+Open-source and freely available LLMs have impressive capabilities, but these LLMs can be very costly and time consuming to train.
 The most recent and impressive model in the space is Meta’s Llama 3.
 It performs well across many tasks, but it is a fairly general model.
 Let’s first investigate how it performs on a medical dataset.

 The dataset that we’ll be using here is the MedChat dataset.
 This dataset has a variety of question-answer pairs, for testing “medical information and medical communication topics.”
-We should also note that like many datasets in this space, this dataset was synthetically generated, thus we already need to take the quality measures with a grain of salt.
+We should also note that like many datasets in this space, this dataset was synthetically generated, so we need to be careful with extrapolating the quality evaluation performed with such a synthetic dataset.

 The first thing we’ll do is deploy Label Studio and create a project using the Label Studio SDK.
-This process can be completed with the UI, but we write the code here to make it reproducible.
+This setup can be done in the UI, but we provide a code snippet to make the setup reproducible.
 See the Quick Start for information on deploying Label Studio.

 # Styling information not displayed in this code snippet